napari/napari.github.io/fundamentals/shapes.md

 the shape editing tools are all disabled.
 Those options are only supported when viewing a layer using 2D rendering.

-Note also that for a multidimensional shape to be displayed on a given view slice all of it's non-displayed coordinates must match the coordinates of that view slice, i.e. the shape must be entirely defined within that plane.
+Also note that for a multidimensional shape to be displayed on a given view slice all of its non-displayed coordinates must match the coordinates of that view slice, i.e. the shape must be entirely defined within that plane.

 For paths that are defined by coordinates spanning more than two dimensions,